wandadars/loci-syntax/README.md

 - Press `Run and Debug` (or F5) and pick **Run Extension**; a new Extension Development Host window opens with the Loci syntax loaded.
 - Open a `.loci` file there (e.g., from `/home/wandadar/software/loci/...`) and confirm the status bar shows **Loci DSL**.
 - Colors come from your current VS Code theme; this extension just provides scopes.
+- Faster dev loop: in the main VS Code window run `npm install` once, then `npm run watch` to keep TypeScript output fresh.
+In another window use F5 to reload the Extension Development Host; hit the reload button there after edits to pick up grammar/TS changes.

 ## Use
 - Open a `.loci` file; VS Code should select **Loci DSL** automatically.
 If not, switch the language mode manually.